Friday, 14 July 2023

 Some of the salient features of this temple are...

-The temple faces west with entrances from West, North, and South.
-Rajagopuram up to bases are on the North and South side.
+The temple faces west with entrances from the west, North, and South.
+Rajagopuram up to bases are on the North and South sides.
 Two Rishabas with a Deepa sthambam are on the south side.
 A Rishabam, Balipeedam, and Dwajasthambam are on the west side entrance.
 Stucco images of Shiva and Parvati are on the top of the west side entrance.
 Moolavar is of swayambhu, installed on a natural spring.
 (Spring – Bugga, Penna River).
 There are no images in the koshtam.

-Ambal is in a separate temple, and faces west direction, like Moolavar.
-Sri Kothanda Ramar Sannidhi is facing South connected with Ambal Temple Mukha mandapam.
+Ambal is in a separate temple and faces the west direction, like Moolavar.
+Sri Kothanda Ramar Sannidhi is facing South, connected with the Ambal Temple Mukha mandapam.

 In the praharam, Padas are (believed to be of Rama) under the Sthala vruksham Vanni Tree, A Shiva Lingam with Rishabam, Navagrahas, Nagars, Veerabhadra and Chandikeswara.